rixiobarrios/console.love.frontend/README.md

 <img width="150" src="https://user-images.githubusercontent.com/55994508/74997584-07820380-541c-11ea-9355-b1c8bad08032.png" /> is for anyone who wants to connect with software engineers!

 ## Instructions

 -- RIXIO/MUEZZIN please proof and see if these instructions are good enough for you

+--RIXIO

 On the home page, the user may either create a profile or continue as a guest.
 They will then be taken to the profiles page, where they can view individual profiles!
 Once a profile is selected, the user can decide whether or not they want to match.
 Once they click the match button, they'll find out if they were a .match(), and their match's Github link will be revealed!

 ## The Making of the Application